emaj9/computing-workshop/cw-website/pages/courses.md

 ### Fundamentals of Machine Learning with Python (CDSI) - Winter 2023

-This course was taught in a weekly format with 2 hours of instruction per session, in collaboration with [McGill's CDSI][cdsi].
+This course is taught in a weekly format with 2 hours of instruction per session, in collaboration with [McGill's CDSI][cdsi].

 * [Syllabus](https://docs.google.com/document/d/1uOwCdZqsoqeVLem9ce5wcoQ_pN40cuVUMYafoan3vGo/edit#heading=h.njq1a6zczp57)